 Take brandy, leave it in the fridge, then drink it: it would still be warming although perhaps slightly less warming than if taken at room temperature.

-So the Chinese way of nutrition uses food to keep your energy balanced.
-In cold weather, or if you tend to be cold, eat warming foods.
+So they would suggest that in cold weather, or if you tend to be cold, eat warming foods.
 In hot weather or if you are typically inclined to suffer from hot diseases, take cooling foods and drinks.

 It’s basic common sense.

-However, there is another way of looking at food, which comes from the Five Element school of thought in Chinese medicine.
+However, there is another way of looking at food, which comes from the Five Elements school of thought in Chinese medicine.

 With this, foods were classified into five categories and the 5 Element theory says that if you eat foods from each category regularly, you’ll stay healthy.
 (Actually, there’s also a sixth classification – neutral.)